Sacramento, California: Mexican period

-In 1839, John Augustus Sutter established Sutter's Fort, which he called Nueva Helvetia.
+In 1839, John Sutter established Sutter's Fort, which he called Nueva Helvetia.
 In 1841, he was officially granted the land by Governor Juan Bautista Alvarado.

 John Sutter Sr. first arrived in the area on August 13, 1839, at the confluence of the American and Sacramento Rivers with a Mexican land grant of 50,000 acre.
 The next year, he and his party established Sutter's Fort, a massive adobe structure with walls 18 ft high and 3 ft thick.

 Representing Mexico, Sutter Sr. called his colony New Helvetia, a Swiss-inspired name, and was the political authority and dispenser of justice in the new settlement.
 Soon, the colony began to grow as more and more pioneers headed west.
 Within just a few short years, Sutter Sr. had become a grand success, owning a 10 acre orchard and a herd of 13,000 cattle.
 Fort Sutter became a regular stop for the increasing number of immigrants coming through the valley.
 In 1847, Sutter Sr. received 2,000 fruit trees, which started the agriculture industry in the Sacramento Valley.
 Later that year, Sutter Sr. hired James Marshall to build a sawmill so he could continue to expand his empire, but unbeknownst to many, Sutter Sr.'s "empire" had been built on thin margins of credit.